Subscriber Login Users Administrators

 Level of instruction: Intermediate

-Intended audience: Medical laboratory scientists, medical technologists, and technicians, working in the microbiology section of the laboratory.
-This course is also appropriate for clinical laboratory science students and pathology residents.
+Intended audience: Medical laboratory scientists, medical technologists, and technicians working in the microbiology and molecular sections of the laboratory.
+This course is also appropriate for clinical laboratory microbiology and molecular department supervisors, medical laboratory science students, and pathology residents.

-Author information: Catherine Dragoni, MT(ASCP)SM received her BS degree in medical technology from the State University of New York, Upstate Medical Center, Syracuse.
+Author information: Catherine Dragoni, MT(ASCP)SM, received her BS degree in medical technology from the State University of New York, Upstate Medical Center, Syracuse.
 She began her career as a bench microbiologist at Maine Medical Center, Portland, Maine.
-Currently she is the Assistant Chief Technologist of Microbiology and Molecular Pathology at NorDx Laboratories, Scarborough, Maine.
+Currently, she has experience as the Assistant Chief Technologist of Microbiology and Molecular Pathology at NorDx Laboratories, Scarborough, Maine.

 Course description: This course offers a historical look at the progression of molecular methods used in the clinical laboratory.
 The advantages of these molecular methods over traditional microbiology are discussed, along with the requirements and challenges faced during implementation in a routine clinical setting.
 Basic methods and molecular techniques are described, including the principle reactions of some assays of current interest for infectious diseases.